Former officer killed in hit-and-run was training to ride for fallen police

 Investigators say the vehicle was eventually moved to a nearby wooded area, where it was discovered.

-Court filings mentioning Craig Sprowl date back to 1993 and include other motor vehicle offenses, criminal allegations, petitions for diviorce from Angela, probation violations, and requests by two women for protection from him.
+Court filings mentioning Craig Sprowl date back to 1993 and include other motor vehicle offenses, criminal allegations, petitions for divorce from Angela, probation violations, and requests by two women for protection from him.

 The week before the fatal crash, Conway said Derry police responded to another incident involving Sprowl.
 They said he was speeding when he crashed into a tree.
 He was given a warning and told to slow down, according to Conway.